EimanEltayeb/simple_shell/README.md

-It's a Simple-shell project For alx
+It's a Simple-shell project For